Ontotext-AD/puppet-graphdb/README.md

 This module sets up [GraphDB](http://graphdb.ontotext.com/) instances with additional resource for repository creation, data loading, updates, backups, and more.

-This module has been tested against all versions of GraphDB 7.*
+This module has been tested against all major versions of GraphDB 7.*

 ## Setup